 Her Dream Farm

-When Boneta was a little girl, her grandfather passed away and her grandmother came to live with the family—her mother, father, and two older sisters.
+When Boneta was a little girl, her grandmother came to live with her family—Boneta’s mother, father, and two older sisters—after her grandfather passed away.

 That’s when Boneta decided she was going to be a farmer.